Is it Time to Repair or Replace Your AC? Here’s What to Consider

 Plan Your Replacement in Advance

 It is often best to purchase a new cooling system during the off season, when demand is less and installation technicians have more time.
-Look for AC clearance sales and have financing paperwork completed to take advantage of the deals.
+Look for AC clearance sales and have financing paperwork completed for when the perfect deal arises.
 Don’t make a heatwave-related AC emergency dictate the cost and timing of your AC replacement.
-Furnace replacement should be considered anytime cooling systems are replaced to get optimum efficiency on your HVAC system.
+Also, a complete system includes a furnace or air handler that moves the cooled air, so furnace replacement should be considered anytime cooling systems are replaced.